 This Mother’s Day bookmark and card set is such a lovely handmade gift idea for kids to make!
 I love the beautiful bright colors of the watercolors and the way they mix together on the paper to create unique and interesting patterns.

-Check out my awesome watercolor painting for kids post for more fun and creative ideas kids will love!
+There are so many fun watercolor techniques for kids to try!
+Take a look at my collection of watercolor painting for kids for more fun and creative ideas kids will love!

 Create your own Mother’s Day bookmark & card set

 This post contains affiliate links, which come at no cost to you.
 If you would like more information please review my privacy & disclosure policy.

 - Watercolor paints